Introducing PostScale -- email API for transactional, inbound, and masked addresses. PostScale

 Deploy DNS zones across DNScale and Hetzner DNS for redundancy using Terraform or DNSControl.

-Running your DNS through a single provider means a single point of failure.
-If that provider goes down β€” whether from an outage, a DDoS attack, or a misconfiguration β€” your domains go dark.
-Multi-provider DNS eliminates that risk by serving the same zone from two independent providers simultaneously.
+Running your DNS through a single provider leaves you exposed to that provider's authoritative network and control-plane failures.
+If that provider goes down — whether from an outage, a DDoS attack, or a misconfiguration — your domains can become unreachable.
+Multi-provider DNS reduces that risk by serving the same zone from two independent providers simultaneously.

 This guide walks through setting up DNScale and Hetzner DNS as dual providers using either Terraform or DNSControl.
 Both tools let you define records once and push them to both providers, keeping everything in sync without manual duplication.